Vaccinations

 • Rabies (if you plan on being around wild animals)

-• Tick-borne encephalitis (if you engage in outdoor activities in areas ticks are likely to be found)
+• Tick-borne encephalitis (if you engage in outdoor activities in areas where ticks are likely to be found)

 Useful resources